Double Generative Adversarial Networks for Conditional Independence Testing: Asymptotic theory

-A consequence of the doubly-robustness is that, when both total variation distances converge to zero, the test statistic $T$ converges at a faster rate than those total variation distances.
-Therefore, we can greatly relax the condition in \eqref{eqn:tv}, and replace it with, for any $\ell=1,\ldots,L$, for some constant $0<\kappa< 1/2$, where $\widetilde{P}_{X|Z}^{(\ell)}$ and $\widetilde{P}_{Y|Z}^{(\ell)}$ denote the conditional distributions approximated via GANs trained on the $\ell$-th subset.
-The next theorem summarizes this discussion.
+We note that the conditions on $M$ and $B$ are mild, as these are user-specified parameters.
+As we have mentioned, when both total variation distances converge to zero, the test statistic $T$ converges at a faster rate than those total variation distances.
+Therefore, we can greatly relax the condition in (\ref{eqn:tv}), and replace it with,